Hudnalls Hideout. An 'A Frame' Treehouse

 Publicity and Performance

-Since the launch in February 2020 Hudnall's Hideout has featured in Conde Nast Traveler, Lonely Planet, The Times, Homes & Gardens, Red, Sunday Times, British Airways Highlife, The Guardian, and Weekend Candy.
+Paying attention to the creative element of a treehouse development might feel a little 'arty' to some, but it pays off.
+Since it's launch, Hudnall's Hideout has featured in Conde Nast Traveler, Lonely Planet, The Times, Homes & Gardens, Red, Sunday Times, British Airways Highlife, The Guardian, and Weekend Candy.
 It was a finalist in the Rural Business Awards, and featured in Chanel 4's TV programme 'Extraordinary Escapes', where it was subsequently picked as one of the presenter's 'favourite 4' in the Radio Times.
-Achieving 95% occupancy with a weekend rate of £995, it's one of the top performing treehouses in the UK.
+It is achieving almost 100% occupancy with a low-season weekend rate of £995, and there is a waiting list of over 1200 people. it's one of the top performing treehouses in the UK.

 “Working with Kate was a reassuring experience, I knew that Kate is well-respected in the glamping industry and has a great eye for creating a differentiated guest experience.
 So I worked with Kate on the treehouse design, and styling to complement furnishings through a partnership with MADE.COM.